mile95/config/README.md

 ---

-Collection of my files needed for my development setup
+Collection of files needed for my development setup

 ## Used applications